torokrolf/homelab/14-Errors/README.md

 <a name="hw-ssd"></a>

 **Problem**:
-- The Samsung 870 EVO SSD was unstable when connected directly over USB.
+- Samsung 870 EVO SSD was unstable when connected directly via USB.

 **Solution**:
-- Using a TP-Link UE330 USB hub, which provides more stable power delivery.
+- Using a powered TP-Link UE330 USB hub to provide stable power delivery.

 ---